The Mad Scientists' Club: Synopsis

+The club meets in Jeff Crocker's barn, which has been outfitted with gadgets built by the club members as well as booby traps.
+His parents ownership of the barn is part of the reason Jeff is club president.
 Dinky Poore is the smallest and most sarcastic of the Mad Scientists; this is sometimes relevant to the stories, as in "The Great Gas Bag Race", in which the boys prepare to compete in a hot-air balloon race without deciding which two Mad Scientists will have the honor of crewing the balloon; since Dinky weighs less than anyone else in the club, he is the only one who is certain of being chosen.